Current Term:

 2020: Honored to receive McGill's ELATE (Enhanching Learning and Teaching in Engineering) Graduate Award — in Teaching.

-2020: My tutorial class on "Electronic Properties of Materials" received 81% score from the students (see the evaluation).
+2020: My class on "Electronic Properties of Materials" at McGill University received 81% score from the students (see the evaluation).

 2019: My lecture "On the Theory of Raman Scattering" received a positive feedback from Prof. Marta Cerruti (see the evaluation).